uraimo/Awesome-Swift-Playgrounds/README.md

 * [Lindenmayer Systems](https://github.com/henrinormak/lindenmayer) - A Swift playground exploring Lindemayer systems. ☘️
 * [Swift Natural Numbers](https://github.com/jakebromberg/Swift-Natural-Numbers) - A playground for implementing the natural numbers and more concepts in number theory. ☘️
+* [Numsw](https://github.com/sonsongithub/numsw) - A swift playground book that mimics some of the features of numpy and jupyter notebook. 📱 ☘️
 * [Swift Accelerate](https://github.com/haginile/SwiftAccelerate) - Using the Accelerate framework and Swift for Linear Algebra.
 * [Swifty Mathematics](https://github.com/DylanModesitt/swiftyMathematics) - A collection of swift playground about mathematics.
 * [Numerical Algorithms](https://www.raywenderlich.com/99559/numeric-algorithms-using-playgrounds) - Numerical argorithms playground from Ray Wenderlich.